 - Fantastic home buying resources when purchasing real estate via US Department of Urban Housing and Development.

 - Helpful home buyer resources via Homepath.com.

 - Excellent first time home buyer tips for a smooth sale via Maximum Real Estate Exposure.

 - How to communicate with your real estate agent via About.com.

-Use these additional resources to have a great real estate transaction and terrific relationship with your real estate agent!
+Use these additional resources to have an excellent real estate transaction and a terrific relationship with your real estate agent!

 Thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

 I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.